 Identical twins are considered a gold mine for studying the contribution of genetics to nutritional outcomes because identical twins have virtually identical DNA.
 This allows researchers to easily apply the 'nature vs. nurture' hypothesis to the body's response to food—that is, to explore whether a food acts in an individual because of their genes or because of their lifestyle and environment.
 In one particular study published in 2019, researchers analyzed the metabolic responses of several hundred pairs of identical twins.
 When consuming the same meals, twins had vastly different metabolic responses, including in elevations of blood glucose, insulin sensitivity, and even triglyceride levels.
 This just goes to show—even in those with identical DNA, genetics doesn’t tell the whole story about foods' impact on our bodies.

-When we combine DNA analysis with your blood biomarker levels, we get to see a bigger picture: whether you’re living up to your genetic potential.
+When we combine DNA analysis with your blood biomarker levels, we get to see a bigger picture: whether you’re living up to your genetic potential and effectively managing certain genetic risks.
 With these two tools, InsideTracker can provide you with deeper, more personalized insights into what’s really going on inside you.

 A summary of genetics' impact on your ideal diet

 - We can use DNA to identify increased risk for things like allergies, intolerances, or food preferences, but increased risk does not equate certainty

 - Your DNA can highlight predispositions for certain health risk factors tied to diet (like bad cholesterol)

 - If you want to use DNA to construct your ideal diet, this is best done in conjunction with data from your blood